-- All books must be returned prior to leaving school. - Contact the Counseling Office to let them know your student's last day of school. - Your student must go to Counseling before school on his/her last day and obtain a check out sheet for the required signatures.
+- All school issued items including but not limited to chromebooks, textbooks, chargers, novels must be returned prior to leaving school. - Contact the Counseling Office to let them know your student's last day of school. - Your student must go to Counseling before school on his/her last day and obtain a check out sheet for the required signatures.
 When steps are completed, the Registrar will supply your student with the necessary paperwork to enroll in the new school.